RaulCotar/rayalloc/README.md

 RayAlloc - WIP
 ===
+*The project just had a large rewrite, some informations on this page may be outdated.*

 Insert explanation of how most allocations are arrays and how that leads to bookkeeping duplication.
 Introduce rayalloc as a lightweight, 2-in-1 library for memory allocation and dynamic arrays writen in C2X.
 Check out the [docs folder](docs) (empty still) for more in-depth information about the internals.
 See the [todo list](./todo.md) if you are interested in the near-future plans.